coldfusioncsr/mega/WILDCARD.md

 Wildcard is the key to `Less for More`.

+> Wildcard combination: 150% + 70%x5 + 30%x7, Wildcard time by default 20:00 UTC.

+> 1. ✅️Donate tokens as early as possible,
+> 2. 🚫Stop donating tokens after 20m RPs is reached,
+> 3. ⚠️Roll over tokens left to next season before claiming your prize car

+> - 🚫Hold 150% until the 2nd Monday
+> - When both 30% and 70% are unfulfilled, fill up 30% first
+> - When both 30% and 70% are ready, activate 70%
+> - ✅️30% can be activated anytime by any old member (in comparison to new joiner)
+> - ⚠️70% & 150% are for admin only, unless authorized by admin

 ## Token donation
 Tokens that each member should be able to collect per season
 ||&#x1F4D8;Season events|&#x1F4D9;Daily bonus (Event/Odd)|&#x1F4D7;Milestone rewards|Total collectible|85%+50%PC|100%+100%PC|